Azathothas/Stars/README.md

 - [nyaadevs/nyaa](https://github.com/nyaadevs/nyaa) – Bittorrent software for cats
 - [obsidianforensics/unfurl](https://github.com/obsidianforensics/unfurl) – Extract and Visualize Data from URLs using Unfurl
 - [obskyr/khinsider](https://github.com/obskyr/khinsider) – A script for khinsider mass downloads.
 Get video game soundtracks quickly and easily!
 Also a Python interface.
+- [oilshell/oil](https://github.com/oilshell/oil) – Oils is our upgrade path from bash to a better language and runtime.
+It's also for Python and JavaScript users who avoid shell!
 - [omidxrz/Watch-Tower](https://github.com/omidxrz/Watch-Tower) – Simple Python Script for Tracking Bug Bounty Programs.
 - [onekey-sec/unblob](https://github.com/onekey-sec/unblob) – Extract files from any kind of container formats
 - [oppsec/Pinkerton](https://github.com/oppsec/Pinkerton) – 🕵️ Pinkerton is an JavaScript file crawler and secret finder tool developed in Python